arduino/docs-content/content/learn/03.programming/06.memory-guide/memory-guide.md

 ## Arduino® Boards Memory Allocation

-As stated before, Arduino® boards are mainly based on two families of microcontrollers, AVR® and ARM®; **memory allocation differs in both architectures**.
+As stated before, Arduino® boards are mainly based on two families of microcontrollers, AVR® and ARM®; it is important to know that **memory allocation differs in both architectures**.
 In Harvard-based AVR architecture, memory is organized as shown in the image below:

 Something important to mention about AVR-based Arduino boards is how their SRAM is organized into different sections: